dlang-community/DCD/README.md

 	* Autocompletion of class, struct, and interface instances.
 	* Display of call tips for functions, constructors, and variables of function type
 	* alias declarations
+	* Public imports
+	* Finding the declaration location of a symbol at the cursor
 	* *import* statement completions
 * Not working:
 	* Automatic starting of the server by the client